coateshl/Metrics-Toolkit/README.md

 #### :star: Pull Requests

-Are you pretty confortable working in Github or just want to learn?
+Are you pretty confortable working in Github or want to learn?
 That's awesome, direct contributions to the Metrics Toolkit are welcome!
 Here are a few tips for faciliating the Pull Request (PR) process:

 * Make your changes compact, which will allow us to review and merge your contribuitons more quickly.
 * Use a descriptive title.